After the Removal of Multiple Teeth

-A small amount of bleeding is to be expected following the operation.
-If bleeding occurs, place a gauze pad directly over the bleeding socket and apply biting pressure for 30 minutes.
-If bleeding continues, bite on a moistened black tea bag for thirty minutes.
-The tannic acid in the black tea helps to form a clot by contracting blood vessels.
-If bleeding occurs, avoid hot liquids, exercise, and elevate the head.
+A small amount of bleeding is to be expected following the operation to remove multiple teeth.
+If bleeding occurs, place gauze directly over the bleeding socket and apply biting pressure for 30 minutes.
+If bleeding continues, bite on a moistened black tea bag (Lipton, Luizianne) for thirty minutes, the tannic acid in the black tea helps to form a clot.
 If bleeding persists, call our office immediately.
-Do not remove the immediate denture unless the bleeding is severe.
+Do not remove the immediate denture unless instructed to do so.
 Expect some oozing around the side of the denture.

 For severe pain, use the prescription given to you.
-If the pain does not begin to subside after 2 days, or increases after 2 days, please call our office.
-If an antibiotic has been prescribed, make sure to finish your prescription unless you have an allergic reaction.
+If an antibiotic has been prescribed, make sure to finish your prescription.

-Do not rinse your mouth for the first post-operative day.
-After the first day, use a warm salt water rinse every 4 hours and following meals to flush out particles of food and debris that may lodge in the operated area.
-(One teaspoon of salt in one cup of warm water) 3-4 times a day following meals to keep the area clean.
+After the first day, use warm salt water rinses (One teaspoon of salt in one cup of warm water) 3-4 times a day following meals to keep the area clean.
 After you have seen your dentist for denture adjustment, take out the denture and rinse 3 to 4 times a day.
 If you leave the denture out for a extended period of time you might not be able to put it back in due to swelling.